GioAlora/gio-conky-config/README.md

 If you don't have nvidia gpu, you can comment out all lines regarding nvidia.

-*CREDITS AND BIG THANKS TO:
+CREDITS AND BIG THANKS TO:
-Erik Dubois
+- Erik Dubois
-Chris Titus
+- Chris Titus
-conky and the community
+- conky and the community

+---
--Giovanni Alora
+Giovanni Alora